 Animals are reported found by the public everyday.
 There are also found reports available for all the stray animals in our shelter.
 You should search found reports everyday until you find your pet.

 2. If your pet has been missing for more than 3 days

 When lost pets come into the shelter without identification, they are held for only 72 hours (3 days) before becoming eligible for adoption.
 If your pet has been missing for more than 72 hours, look through the adoptable pets on our web site.
-Animal with identification are held for 144 hours (5 days) before becoming eligible for adoption.
+Animals with identification are held for 144 hours (5 days) before becoming eligible for adoption.
 If you see your pet available for adoption, call (503) 988-7387 immediately.

 If you don't immediately find a found report for your pet, submit a lost report.
 People who find pets search through lost reports to locate owners.
 It is very important to include a photograph of your pet.